CynaCons/stm32_BluTechDevice/README.md

 #What does this lirabry do ?

+This repository contains :
+    - the core files of the library : stm32fxx_hal_BTDevice.c and stm32fxxx_hal_BTDevice.h
+    - example projects implementing the library for stm32f103 and stm32l152 (for IAR IDE) that can be used out of the box
+    - example files to implement the library on it's own (without using the example project)
+    - this README.md file

-This .c and .h files must be included to a stm32 project to use and control a BluTech  LoRa device via UART.
+The core .c and .h files must be included to a stm32 project to use and control a BluTec LoRa device via UART.
 Examples are provided to build a functionnal program quickly and easily using public functions from the library.

 Currently, three boards are supported : stm32f4-disco ; stm32f103 ; stm32l152.

 This library is built to be generic and easily reused across all stm32 projects, only the data sensing part has to change.

 Check the provided example project (for IAR but the project structure is IDE independent) for copyable code.

-# TL;DR (Too Long; Didnt Read)
+Only the stm32f103 project is fully commented, check this one first.

+# How to get started :

 Clone this repository.
+For STM32F103 :
     Open the *BluTechDevice_stm32f103_IARexample/EWARM/Project.eww* workspace with IAR.
+For STM32L152 :
+    Open the *BluTechDevice_stm32l215_IARExample/EWARM/Project.eww* workspace with IAR.
 (optionnal) Write the appropriate code to retrieve data from your sensor.
+Make sur VLA is enabled in the project settings, otherwise you won't compile.
+Then configure the target in the project options.
 Compile,flash your board and wire the UARTs.
 Reset the board and you should now see the commands menu.